All Posts

 A structurally unstable stretcher needs to be replaced on the rear of the painting before it can be placed on exhibit Conservation is not only needed for the portrait to be exhibited but is also required to ensure further deterioration does not occur preserving Fannys portrait and story for future generations

-Fort Ticonderoga will conserve this portrait not only to ensure the long-term preservation of an important piece of American history but also to be able to put it on public display in a new 250th Anniversary exhibition entitled, A REVOLUTIONARY ANTHOLOGY, opening in the spring of 2024.
+Fort Ticonderoga will conserved this portrait not only to ensure the long-term preservation of an important piece of American history but also to be able to put it on public display in a new 250th Anniversary exhibition entitled, A REVOLUTIONARY ANTHOLOGY, which opened in the spring of 2024.
 When the Curatorial staff drafted the exhibition list, this portrait stood out as a priority piece for the exhibition to highlight the experiences of women during the Revolutionary era.
 The portrait presents an excellent opportunity for Fort Ticonderoga to use Fanny’s story to explore the possibilities and pitfalls of this critical history movement and how people made decisions about their lives, families, and futures.
 While on display for over 70,000 visitors per year, the interpretation related to this portrait will involve educating the public and provoking discussion about the lives and roles of women during the tumult of the American Revolution.
-Online, the world will be able to learn the story of Fanny and access the image of her portrait through Fort Ticonderoga’s Center for Digital History and through our publically accessible Online Collections Database.
+Online, the world will be able to learn the story of Fanny and access the image of her portrait through Fort Ticonderoga’s Center for Digital History and through our publicly accessible Online Collections Database.
 Fort Ticonderoga’s collections include nearly 200,000 fine art, decorative art, archaeological, and archival objects, and are a singular resource in the study of the evolving role of subjects, citizens, and soldiers in the 18th century – a debate that links past to the present and can inform the future.

 In partnership with the Williamstown Art Conservation Center (WACC) in Williamstown, MA, Fort Ticonderoga will be undertaking the conservation effort throughout 2024 at a cost of just over $20,000.
 If you would like to support the conservation of Fanny’s portrait, we invite you to make an online donation or reach out directly to Fort Ticonderoga at 518-585-2821.